Here's how you can still get a free Windows 10 upgrade | ZDNet

 How to upgrade an old PC to Windows 10

-Over the holidays, I did some end-of-year cleanup, including recycling an Intel small-form-factor PC that had previously been working full-time in the living room, running Windows Media Center on Windows 7 Ultimate.
-When I finally pulled the plug on Media Center last year, I had put this little device on a shelf.
+In early 2017, I recycled an Intel small-form-factor PC that had previously been working full-time in the living room, running Windows Media Center on Windows 7 Ultimate.
+When I finally pulled the plug on Media Center after the release of Windows 10, I had put this little device on a shelf.

 The GWX utility had never been installed on this PC and it had never been offered a Windows 10 upgrade via Windows Update.

-Note: Update (Nov 3 2017): Microsoft quietly announces end of last free Windows 10 upgrades